Revascularization for Acute Coronary Syndromes

 By contrast, patients with persistent chest pain despite maximal medical therapy or complications (eg, markedly elevated cardiac markers, presence of cardiogenic shock, acute mitral regurgitation, ventricular septal defect, unstable arrhythmias) should proceed directly to the cardiac catheterization laboratory to identify coronary lesions requiring PCI or CABG.

-As in patients with stable angina, CABG is generally preferred over PCI for patients with left main or left main equivalent disease and for those with left ventricular dysfunction or diabetes.
+As in patients with stable angina, CABG has historically been preferred over PCI for patients with left main or left main equivalent disease (although the data supporting this practice are changing) and for those with left ventricular dysfunction or diabetes.
 CABG must also be considered when PCI is unsuccessful, cannot be used (eg, in lesions that are long or near bifurcation points), or causes acute coronary artery dissection.

 Fibrinolytics are not indicated for unstable angina or NSTEMI.
 Risk outweighs potential benefit.

-If there is likely to be a significant delay in availability of PCI, thrombolysis should be done for STEMI patients meeting criteria (see Table: Fibrinolytic Therapy for STEMI).
+If there is likely to be a significant delay in availability of PCI, thrombolysis should be done for STEMI patients meeting criteria (see table Fibrinolytic Therapy for STEMI).
 Reperfusion using fibrinolytics is most effective if given in the first few minutes to hours after onset of myocardial infarction.
 The earlier a fibrinolytic is begun, the better.
-The goal is a door-to-needle time of 30 to 60 min.
-Greatest benefit occurs within 3 h, but the drugs may be effective up to 12 h.
+The goal is a door-to-needle time of 30 to 60 minutes.
+Greatest benefit occurs within 3 hours, but the drugs may be effective up to 12 hours.
 Used with aspirin, fibrinolytics reduce hospital mortality rate by 30 to 50% and improve ventricular function.
-Prehospital use of fibrinolytics by trained paramedics can significantly reduce time to treatment and should be considered in situations in which PCI within 90 min is not possible, particularly in patients presenting within 3 h of symptom onset.
+Prehospital use of fibrinolytics by trained paramedics can significantly reduce time to treatment and should be considered in situations in which PCI within 90 minutes is not possible, particularly in patients presenting within 3 hours of symptom onset.